 If you’ve spent some time using Python, you’ll know that the programming language likes to use different symbols for arithmetic operations.
 Division is represented by a forward slash (/); multiplication uses an asterisk (*).

-You won’t be surprised to learn that the percentage sign in Python (%) does not mean “percent” in Python.
+You may not be surprised to learn that the percentage sign in Python (%) does not mean “percent” in Python.
 The percentage sign represents the modulo operator.
 It returns the remainder of dividing two numbers.

 In this guide, we’re going to discuss what the modulo operator is and how it works.
 We’ll walk through an example of this operator to help you get started.